ethereumclassic/ethereumclassic.github.io/content/blog/2023-06-19-using-the-newly-redesigned-ethereum-classic-multisig-wallet/index.md

 ## 4. Connect a Wallet

-In the next step, we have to connect a wallet to the Ethereum Classic multisig, so for that click on the dropdown menu that says "connect wallet" in red on the top right, beside the networks dropdown menu.
+In the next step, we have to connect a wallet to the Catacomb ETC Wallet, so for that click on the dropdown menu that says "connect wallet" in red on the top right, beside the networks dropdown menu.

 ![](./3.png)